jrnewell/goog-webfont-dl/README.md

 # Google WebFont Downloader

-goog-webfont-dl is a [Google WebFont](https://www.google.com/fonts) utility to download font files to your local machine.
-It attempts to retreieve WOFF, TTF, EOT, and SVG formats using custom user-agent strings.
-It will then output a CSS3 snippet that you can use in your project.
+goog-webfont-dl is a [Google WebFont](https://www.google.com/fonts) utility to download webfont files to your local machine.
+It attempts to retreieve WOFF, TTF, EOT, and SVG file formats using custom user-agent strings.
+It will then output a CSS3 snippet that you can use directly in your project.

 ## Usage